 - While the dough is resting in the refrigerator, heat the oven to 425°F.

 - Place the chilled pie dough on a floured work surface.
 Roll out one of the discs of chilled dough.
 Rotate the dough a quarter turn after every few rolls until you have a circle about 12-inches in diameter.
 (The dough should be about 2 inches larger than your pan.)

 - When the pastry is rolled to the desired size, lightly roll the pastry around your rolling pin, and carefully unroll it into the 9-inch round pie dish.
 Pat the dough into the pie dish with fingertips.
 Pour the filling evenly into the pie dish.
 Dot with the pieces of butter remaining from the filling ingredients.
 Set aside and prepare the top pie crust.

 - Roll the second piece of dough into a 12-inch diameter circle.
-Carefully roll the dough over the filled piecrust.
+Carefully roll the dough over the filled pie crust.
 Use a small paring knife to trim off excess dough.
 Flute, fold, or crimp the edges with a fork.
-With the pairing knife, cut out a jack-o-lantern face or Jack the Skellington’s face (from Tim Burton’s The Nightmare Before Christmas).
+With the pairing knife or cookie cutters, cut out beautiful adornments.

 - Lightly brush the top of the pie crust with the egg wash.
 If want to sparkle, sprinkle the top with coarse sugar.

 - Bake on a cookie sheet (to avoid dripping all over the oven) for 25 minutes.
 Keeping the pie in the oven, gently place a piece of foil over the top of the pie and reduce the oven temperature to 375°F. Bake 35-45 minutes or until the blueberry filling is hot and bubbly.

 - Remove the pie from the oven, place on a cooling rack, and cool before slicing and serving.